Start by sending a demand letter to get your dog back.Start Letter

 Friend or family member.
 Some courts allow you to use a friend or family member to deliver your lawsuit for you.
 Make sure the person you use is also not involved in the lawsuit or with the outcome of the lawsuit.

 Step 3: Preparing for the Small Claims Hearing

 Once you file and serve your small claims lawsuit, you will be given a time and date for your hearing.
 To win at your small claims hearing, you need to be prepared.

 To prepare for your small claims court hearing:

-- Prepare what to say.
+Prepare what to say.
 During the hearing, the judge will ask you why you are suing.
-You want to make sure you start with a broad statement like this: "Your honor, I am suing my ex boyfriend because they took my dog, Max, and they refuse to give him back.
+You want to make sure you start with a broad statement like this: "Your honor, I am suing my ex-boyfriend because they took my dog, Max, and they refuse to give him back.
 I have prepared my evidence today to show you why Max belongs to me."
 Then go into the details.

-- Print enough copies of all your evidence.
-You will need at least three copies of your evidence (one for you, one for the judge, one for the person you sued).
+Print enough copies of all your evidence.
+You will need at least three copies of your evidence (one for you, one for the judge, and one for the person you sued).

-What is mediation?
+What is Mediation?

-Mediation tends to be very successful between people that a longstanding relationship and a relationship that will likely continue for the foreseeable future.
+Mediation tends to be very successful between people that have a longstanding relationship or a relationship that will likely continue for the foreseeable future.
 If you reach an agreement during mediation, you will be able to close your lawsuit.